-How many of you, currently or in the past, have been in the C-Suite?
+How many of you have been in the C-Suite?
 How many have been in the board room?
 How many had a good or bad experience?
 Was there strife with other executives who thought they could do marketing as well as you?
 What are your experiences with unconscious trust, winning together, work partnerships, humor, respect, energy?
 How did it all work or not work?

 How to Survive and Thrive C-Level Politics:

-Recognize that as the Marketing leader or as a new CMO, that you may be the newest person in the C-Suite, and that your peers likely have tight bonds and history together.
+Recognize as the marketing leader or CMO, you may be the newest person in the C-Suite, and your peers likely have tight bonds and history together.

-Spend time with the leaders in your company, but don’t do it to just “kiss the ring,” or just have the face time.
+Spend time with the leaders in your company, but don’t do just to “kiss the ring,” or have the face time.
 Make it matter.

 It comes down to relationships.
 If you can find one thing in common, one little seed to build on, that can make the difference in success or failure.